KatherineMichel/katherinemichel.github.io/doc/blog/conferences/commit-your-code-2025-recap.md

 I have been a fan of Rizell Scarlett for quite some time.
 We likely interviewed for the same position at GitHub.
 I remember seeing her on stage at GitHub Universe.
 Over the years, I have marveled at all that she has accomplished.
 It was so good to finally meet her in person.
 When I told her I want to experiment with MCP, she told me, "You've got this." :)

 ![](commit-your-code-2025-recap-images/bas-steins.jpg)
-Bas Stein giving a plug for his tool Stelvio.
+Bas Steins giving a plug for his tool Stelvio.

 I knew of Bas Steins from his [This Week in Python blog posts](https://bas.codes/).
 Because there was not a Python track at this conference, I assumed the speaker was a different Bas.
 When I realized it was the same Bas, I hurried to the talk and met him afterward to show my appreciation!